GSA/baselinealignment/testcases/TC8.1-ic-dna-3.md

 result: DNA

 # Brief description of the rationale for the expected result
-result-descr: The expected results is DNA because the code sample is a logo that has no minimum contrast requirement.
+result-descr: The code sample contains a decorative images of text that are exempt from all contrast testing.

 # In the sample code file, add id="tc_code" to the
 # element that contains the relevant code snippet.